Team building in the classroom: Which tools really work – from elementary school to secondary education

 5

-Magic Wand
+Magic wand

 Trains concentration, sensitivity, and self-organization

-5-meter long aluminum rod, extendable
+5-meter-long aluminum rod, extendable

 Light & compact – fits in any bag

-€98.95 · 25 aluminum elements of 20 cm each
+€98.95 · 25 aluminum elements, each 20 cm

-To product
+To the product

 6

-Walking Loop
+Walking loop

 Promotes coordination, balance, and team spirit